Want to share a May Day tradition that will make someone smile?

 Using the white paint, touch the tip of a paintbrush to the brown paper just above the edge of the doily, creating a row of dots that follows the scalloped edge of the doily.
 This adds to the lacy look.

-Painted white dots add
+Painted white dots add a fancy touch. |

-When you're done painting, set aside the basket to dry
+When you're done painting, set aside the basket to dry.

 It's time to venture out into spring with your kids to collect flowers!